See the EVs eligible for tax credits — and why most aren't

 The Biden administration said rules governing that requirement are in the works.

-The Biden administration is still taking public comments, and the rules can be modified later, including the addition of countries that negotiate trade agreements with the U.S.
+Even though the rules are effective Tuesday, the Biden administration is taking public comments, and they can be modified later, including the addition of countries that negotiate trade agreements with the U.S.

-Here's what the most popular electric vehicles cost the average driver to own